Suppose we have a set of values

 :

-and the standard deviation is the square root of the variance:
+is the square root of the variance:

 By subtracting and adding the standard deviation from the mean we found out the bounds between which most values are placed.